The Samsung Galaxy Note 10 release date is getting close and that means those of you interested in buying one should start preparing for its arrival.

 Track Galaxy Note 10 Rumors

-If you’re remotely interested in buying the Galaxy Note 10 you should keep your eyes on the rumor mill as we push through July and early August.
+If you’re remotely interested in buying the Galaxy Note 10 you should keep your eyes on the rumor mill in the days leading up to the phone’s launch.

 We should know virtually everything there is to know about the Galaxy Note 10 before Samsung takes the stage in New York City and that will help you decide if you want to buy the Note 10 right away, wait for the price to drop, or go with something else.